Eric Lupfer, Executive Director

 Jade Trent joined Humanities Texas in June 2023.
 Originally from the north Austin area, she holds a BA from the University of North Texas in arts management with minors in art history and management.
 Prior to joining Humanities Texas, she worked for Texas Commission on the Arts, where she assisted with various grant programs and connected with many nonprofit organizations across Texas.
 Jade supports the grants team and plans to further her experience in grants management with Humanities Texas.

-Kelsi Tyler, Assistant Director of Public Programs
+Kelsi Tyler, Director of Public Programs

-Laura Willis, Program Officer
+Laura Willis, Senior Education Program Officer

 Laura Willis joined Humanities Texas in March 2023.
 She holds a BSEd in secondary English education from Baylor University and an MA in English literature from Middlebury College’s Bread Loaf School of English.
 Before joining Humanities Texas, she worked for over seven years as a middle and high school English teacher in Houston and Austin before transitioning out of the classroom into a project management role.
 In addition to supporting the work of the board and executive director, Laura serves as a coordinator for Humanities Texas’s teacher education programs, co-administers the Outstanding Teaching Awards, and coordinates the organization’s hiring processes.